coryinsiderz/rnodec.io/content/faq/_index.md

 Currently we run a validator in the [terraform.money](https://terraform.money) ecosystem.
 For proof, [check out our validator node!](https://hubble.figment.io/terra/chains/columbus-4/validators/AFE642901FCA4501BC0E2641A43B54E8E9D948FC)

 More to come!
+Maybe!

-## How can I support RnodeC?
+## How can RnodeC help me?

-By staking your tokens (`$LUNA`, for example) to the RnodeC validator.
+By inspiring you to join us in the journey of the new world.
+We'll see where this goes.

-Staking your tokens to our validator means more rewards for us.
-Validator nodes share the pool of transaction fees in exchange for their support of the network.
+But if you get involved in Terra, you can start out by throwing us some 🥩

-Staking your tokens to RnodeC is indeed supporting us, but really it is supporting yourself (earning a yield on your investment) and it is supporting the projects that we are involved in (such as Terra).
+Yes, staking your tokens to RnodeC is supporting us, but really it is supporting yourself (earning a yield on your investment)

 ## What is Staking?

-"Staking" cryptocurrency is the alternative to just idle-y sitting on them and waiting for the number to go up.
+"Staking" cryptocurrency is one style of the alternative to just idle-y sitting on them and waiting for the number to go up.
 It is a low-risk path to earn passive interest on your investment.  (there are high risk paths too!
 Feel free to reach out if you'd like to discuss.)

-Frankly, it makes no difference to you which node you stake your tokens to.
-Considerations involved in that decision are first and foremost "do you trust the validator to stay online and behave well."
-Decentralized networks have mechanisms in place to penalize validators who misbehave whether intentionally or unintentionally.
-And these mechanisms impact all stakers as well, not just the validator.
-So, choose a validator you can trust.
+Frankly, it makes no difference to *you* which node you stake your tokens to.
+Decentralized networks have mechanisms in place to incentivize validators to behave well, so most do.
+But keep in mind, a strong network is a well-balanced network.